kubedb/docs/docs/guides/mssqlserver/quickstart/quickstart.md

   <img alt="lifecycle"  src="/docs/guides/mssqlserver/images/mssqlserver-lifecycle.png">
 </p>

-> Note: The yaml files used in this tutorial are stored in [docs/examples/mssqlserver/quickstart/](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/mssqlserver/quickstart) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md)  and make sure install with helm command including `--set global.featureGates.MSSQLServer=true` to ensure MSSQLServer crd installation.
+- Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md)  and make sure install with helm command including `--set global.featureGates.MSSQLServer=true` to ensure MSSQLServer CRD installation.
+- To configure TLS/SSL in `MSSQLServer`, `KubeDB` uses `cert-manager` to issue certificates.
+So first you have to make sure that the cluster has `cert-manager` installed.
+To install `cert-manager` in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

 - [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) is required to run KubeDB.
 Check the available StorageClass in cluster.